IngAnto93/workshopUs63/README.md

 *   Maven 3

 ## Excercise 5 - Working with artifact registry
-To start to push your Docker or specific language artifacts you need to create a repository using the `gcloud artifacts` command

-##### 1. Enabling Artifact Registry Service
-Before start to work with Artifact Registry, enable the related cloud service (if not already enabled) executing the following command:
+In order to start push Docker images artifact registry service must be enabled (if not already enabled) executing the following command:

 	gcloud services enable artifactregistry.googleapis.com

-##### 2. Creating a GCP Docker Artifact repository
+##### 1. Creating a GCP Docker Artifact repository
+In order to start push Docker images a Docker repository must be created executing the below `gcloud` command:

 	gcloud artifacts repositories create docker-repository \
 	--repository-format=docker \
 	--description="GCP Artifacts repository for Docker images" \
-	--location europe-west4

-##### 3. Creating a GCP Maven Artifact repository

-	gcloud artifacts repositories create maven-repository \
-	--repository-format=maven \
-	--description="GCP Artifacts repository for Maven artifacts" \
 	--location europe-west4

 After creating the Docker repository you can check for the created repository with `gcloud artifacts repositories list` and set it as defualt for your Cloud SDK